pressbooks/pressbooks/readme.txt

 TK.

 == Changelog ==

+= 2.6.3 =
+* Fixed issue with self-closing tags introduced in 2.6.1.

 = 2.6.2 =
 * Fixed issues with character encoding and improperly formed <br /> tags introduced in 2.6.1.